-The Group has not earned revenue during the year to 31 December 2022 as it is still in the exploration and development phases of its business.
-The operations of the Group are currently being financed from funds which the Company has raised from the issue of new shares and convertible loan notes.
+The Group has not earned revenue during the year to 31 December 2024 as it is still in the exploration and development phase of its business.
+The operations of the Group are currently being financed from funds which the Company has raised from the issue of new shares.

-As at 31 December 2022 the Group held cash and cash equivalents totalling US\$461k.
-The majority of the total balance of cash and cash equivalents held by the Group as at 31 December 2022 is denominated in British pound sterling.
-The majority of the total balance of cash and cash equivalents held by the Group as at 30 April 2023 is denominated in United States dollar, being the currency of the most recent fundraising closed by the Company on 13 March 2023 for aggregate investments of US\$19.803 million.
+As at 31 December 2024 the Group held cash and cash equivalents totalling US\$879k.
+The majority of the total balance of cash and cash equivalents held by the Group as at 31 December 2024 is denominated in United States dollar.
+As at 30 April 2025, the Group held cash and cash equivalents totalling US\$2,096k.
+The majority of the total balance of cash and cash equivalents held by the Group as at 30 April 2025 is denominated in British Pound sterling, being the currency of the most recent fundraising closed by the Company on 01 April 2025 for total gross proceeds of GBP£1.550 million.

-As part of the Definitive Feasibility Study ('DFS') for the Sanankoro Gold Project (completed in November 2022) cash flow forecasts for the life of mine have been prepared.
+As part of the Definitive Feasibility Study for the Sanankoro Gold Project in Mali (completed in November 2022) cash flow forecasts for the life of mine have been prepared.
 The forecasts include the costs of developing the Sanankoro Gold Project, including a construction period of 21 months (including pre-construction engineering work and commissioning the plant) plus related corporate and operational overheads.
+The Company is working to update the 2022 Definitive Feasibility Study and anticipates making an announcement on this later in 2025.
+On 28 November 2022 the Mali government announced the suspension of issuing permits in the mining sector.
+On 15 March 2025 this moratorium was partially lifted by the government such that, in accordance with the provisions of the 2023 Mining Code and its implementing regulations, the mining administration can receive for processing:

+- applications to renew exploration permits and mining permits; - applications for the transition from the exploration phase to the mining phase; and - applications for direct and indirect transfer(s) of mining permits.

+- applications for the issuance of new titles in the mining sector; or - applications for the transfer of exploration permits.

-On 28 November 2022 the Mali government announced the suspension of issuing new mining permits.
-When this moratorium is lifted then formal submission of the DFS and the application for a Mining Permit will be submitted to the Mali government, and construction will formally commence.
-In addition, the Company has an unsecured obligation in relation to issued and outstanding Convertible Loan Notes for a total of US\$15,875,000.
-The Mandatory Conversion of the Convertible Loan Notes is subject to the conclusion of definitive binding agreements in respect of senior debt in relation to the Sanankoro Gold Project and such agreements being unconditional.
-If not converted then the Convertible Loan Notes are repayable on their maturity date of 09 September 2023 at a 5% premium to the total amount outstanding.
-The directors are confident in the ability of the Company to make such repayment, if required, as well as fund working capital requirements over the 12 month period from the date of approval of these financial statements, using its current balance of cash and cash equivalents.
+The Company is actively engaging with the mining administration in Mali with a view to being issued a mining permit for the Sanankoro Gold Project and, in due course, construction will commence.

+The directors are confident in the ability of the Company to fund working capital requirements over the 12 month period from the date of approval of these financial statements, using its current balance of cash and cash equivalents.
 The forecasts demonstrate that in the event that development of the Sanankoro Gold Project:

-Strategic Report - Finance Review continued

-- is deferred, then: the Group has the ability to meet all ongoing working capital requirements and committed payments during the 12 month period from the date of approval of these financial statements; and the directors are confident in the ability of the Group to raise additional funding in subsequent periods from the issue of equity or the sale of assets as and when this is required. - continues, then: the Group will require additional funds during the going concern period in order to undertake all the planned discretionary exploration, evaluation and development activities; and the directors are confident in the ability of the Group to raise additional funding when required from the issue of equity or the sale of assets, and from secured debt finance.
+- is deferred, then: the Group has the ability to meet all ongoing working capital requirements and committed payments during the 12 month period from the date of approval of these financial statements; and the directors are confident in the ability of the Group to raise additional funding in subsequent periods from the issue of equity or the sale of assets as and when this is required. - continues, then: the Group will require additional funds during the going concern period in order to undertake all the planned discretionary exploration, evaluation and development activities; and the directors are confident in the ability of the Group to raise additional funding when required from the issue of equity or the sale of assets, and from secured debt finance in relation to the Sanankoro Gold Project.

-Any delays in the timing and / or quantum of raising additional funds can be accommodated by deferring discretionary exploration, evaluation and development expenditure.
+Any delays in the timing and / or quantum of raising and / or securing additional funds can be accommodated by deferring discretionary exploration, evaluation and development expenditure.